korobool/simple_np/README.md

+## Simple guide
 * First, ipmort needed functions from np_extractor import get_nps_from_text, get_nps_from_tokens
-If you just want to get NP groups from a text
+* If you just want to get NP groups from a text
 Just call a ```get_nps_from_text()``` giving the text as an input.
 ```python
 text = 'What a fucking shame you do not look after the wildlife as well as a noun chunk.'